Kaliningrad Oblast: Late Middle Ages

 In the 13th century, the Teutonic Order conquered the region and established the State of the Teutonic Order, a theocracy.
 In 1255, on the foundations of a destroyed Sambian settlement known as Tvanksta, the Teutonic Order founded the city of Königsberg (modern Kaliningrad), naming it in honour of Ottokar II of Bohemia.

 The Northern Crusades, including the Lithuanian Crusade, were partly motivated by colonization.
 The German colonist peasants, craftsmen, and merchants were predominantly concentrated in the southern part of the Teutonic State and did not move into Nadruvia and Skalvia due to the Lithuanian military threat.

-In 1454, following a request by the anti-Teutonic Prussian Confederation, the territory was incorporated to the Kingdom of Poland by King Casimir IV Jagiellon, an event that sparked the Thirteen Years' War (1454–1466).
-After Poland's victory in the war with the Second Peace of Thorn, the State of the Teutonic Order became a vassal of Poland, also considered an integral part of "one and indivisible" Kingdom of Poland.
+In 1454, following a request by the Prussian Confederation (a league formed in opposition to the Teutonic Order), the territory was incorporated into the Crown of the Kingdom of Poland by King Casimir IV Jagiellon, an event that sparked the Thirteen Years' War (1454–1466).
+After Poland's victory in the war with the Second Peace of Thorn, the State of the Teutonic Order became a vassal state of Poland.
 During this war, the capital of the Teutonic state was moved from Marienburg (now Malbork) to Königsberg in 1457.
 When the rulers of Prussia were vassals of the King of Poland from 1466 to 1660, there were few German colonists.